-Adirondack Chapter members join your President Ed Becker and his wife Sally at their home for a 1930s open house.
+Adirondack Chapter members join your President Ed Becker and his wife Sally at a location TBA for a 1930s open house.
 We look forward to meeting with you during an informal afternoon of socializing as we relive 1930- the year of “Shooting Star”.
-It will be a 90th Birthday celebration complete with period drinks and d’oeuvres!
+It will be a 91st Birthday celebration complete with period drinks and d’oeuvres!

 Though 1930 attire is encouraged, it is not required.

 The Adirondack Chapter of The Antique and Classic Boat Society Presents the 47th Annual Antique and Classic Boat Rendezvous

 We welcome you to join us in celebrating the 47th annual Lake George Rendezvous, to be held on the village docks in Lake George, NY.